Professor Lord David Alton of

 - 70 technical publications (statistics, computing, economics,

-- Daasebre continues to extend his research in national and
+population, policy). - Daasebre continues to extend his research in national and

 international affairs.